jmischler72/mod-mii-next/README.md

 > **Use this software at your own risk!** Always make a NAND backup before modifying your Wii console.
 >
 > This is an independent project and is not officially affiliated with or endorsed by the original ModMii project or its developers.

+---

+## Contributing

+We welcome contributions from the community!
+To help improve ModMiiNext, please follow these guidelines:

+### How to contribute

+**Start the development environment**

+- Run `pnpm docker:dev` to start the local development environment.

+**Fork and clone the repository**

+- Fork the project on GitHub and clone your fork locally.

+**Create a new branch**

+- Use a descriptive branch name for your feature or fix (e.g. `fix/md5_validation_extra_protec`).

+**Open a pull request**

+- Submit a pull request to the main repository.
+Describe your changes and reference any related issues.

+### Code of Conduct

+Please be respectful and constructive in all interactions.
+This project is open to everyone and strives to maintain a welcoming environment.